 Cookies and pastries are sold in a pasticceria, many of which also serve coffee and other beverages. (beess KOTE toh, NOT bisscoddi) is the generic word for cookie.
 (The word biscotti, like panini, is plural).
 The crunchy, oblong treats that Americans call biscotti are known as cantucci/cantuccini.
 Pastries are pasticcini or dolci.

 Ask for un caffè, not un espresso (or worse, expresso! ).
 All coffee is espresso, though some establishments do serve caffe americano.
 If you ask for latte you'll receive a glass of milk.
 Caffelatte will get you the milk+coffee drink you desire.
 (It's usually served for breakfast, but folks sometimes have it for a quick, light supper, served in a very large cup or bowl, with crunchy bread or breakfast biscotti dunked in it, just as Americans might make a dinner of breakfast cereal).
 Coffee is to be savored for its own taste, so don't expect to find hazelnut, caramel, pumpkin spice, or other , or variations like a flat white.
 Nor does coffee come in different sized cups.
-Half of an already teeny cup is standard, and finding that unsatisfying, I usually order a macchiatone, that is, a "large" caffè -coffee with a dash of milk, either hot (caldo) or cold (freddo)--which is
+Half of an already teeny cup is standard, and finding that unsatisfying, I usually order a macchiatone, that is, a "large" caffè macchiato --coffee with a dash of milk, either hot (caldo) or cold (freddo)--

 The usual procedure is to check out the offerings, choose what you want, then make yourself comfortable and wait to be served.
 Generally, you pay when you have finished.